tensorflow/community/rfcs/20200929-keras-mixed-precision.md

   app.run(main)
 ```

 Alternatively, the global policy can be set in `create_model`.
-This will work in cases where multiple models are not built in parallel using threads, and where every time a model is created, the global policy is set to an appropriate value.
+This is not recommended as it will cause `create_model` to modify global state, but in practice, this typically does not cause issues.
+If the global policy is set in `create_model`, all other functions that create models (say, a `create_resnet_model` function) should also set the global policy.
+This way, `create_model` and `create_resnet_model` can be called in any order without affecting the dtype of the models.

 ## Layers